telecmi/piopiy_node/README.md

 # piopy-node
-PIOPIY NodeJS example  for Incoming and Outgoing
+PIOPIY NodeJS example  for Incoming and Outgoing to india